All about the working holiday in Norway!

 - Completed application form

-- Passport (including a copy of all used pages)
+- Passport (and copy of all used pages)

 - Proof of sufficient funds

-- Documentation which shows that you have somewhere to live in Norway
+- Documentation showing you have somewhere to live in Norway

 05. How long is the visa good for?